bimsaragallage/audio_emotion_recognition/README.md

 ## Introduction

 ### Purpose
-This project presents a novel approach to audio emotion recognition using Vibrational Autoencoders.
+This project presents a novel approach to audio emotion recognition using Variational Autoencoders.
 Audio emotion recognition is a significant task in speech processing, with applications in areas such as human-computer interaction, mental health monitoring, and sentiment analysis.

 ### Dataset
 The model is trained and evaluated on the RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song) dataset, which contains emotional speech recordings.
 The dataset can be accessed using the following link: